Best Tropical Property Market 2026: Phuket vs Bali vs Dubai

 Avoid Turkey (on currency grounds): Unless you specifically want Turkish citizenship for E-2 US visa eligibility, and you are buying in USD-priced coastal product with full awareness of lira risk.

-Step-by-Step: How to Evaluate Any Tropical Market
+What Should You Know About Step-by-Step: How to Evaluate Any Tropical Market?

 1. Ownership Legal Structure